 - Pay your taxes before the deadline

-- It’s important to remember that you have to file your taxes before the annual deadline to avoid interest and penalties.
+- It’s important to remember that you have to file your taxes and pay any amount due before the annual deadline to avoid interest and penalties.
 For federal income taxes, this is typically April 15 of each year.
 But it may vary depending on whether the fifteenth falls on a weekend or certain state holidays.
-It was extended by a month in 2020 during the COVID-19 pandemic.
+It was extended by three months in 2020 during the COVID-19 pandemic.

 Typically, income tax filing software will let you do your state income tax returns as well – without having to reenter all the information from your federal income tax return.